t-karasova/grs-samples-python/product/tutorials/tutorial_import_products_inline.md

  - **```error```**, if the operation failed.
  - **```result```**, if the operation was successful.

-You have imported valid product objects to the catalog.
+You have imported valid product objects into the catalog.

 Check the ```import_operation.metadata.success_count``` field to get the total number of the successfully imported products.